 Hypopituitarism is usually permanent.
-It requires lifelong treatment with 1 or more medicines.
+It requires lifelong treatment with one or more medicines.
 But you can expect a normal life span.

-Call your health care provider if you develop symptoms of hypopituitarism.
+Call your provider if you develop symptoms of hypopituitarism.

 In most cases, the disorder is not preventable.
-Awareness of risk may allow early diagnosis and treatment.
+Awareness of risk, such as from taking certain medicines, may allow early diagnosis and treatment.

 Burt MG, Ho KKY.
 Hypopituitarism and growth hormone deficiency.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 11.

 Clemmons DR, Nieman LK.
 Approach to the patient with endocrine disease.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 221.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 208.

-Last reviewed on: 10/28/2015
+Last reviewed on: 5/13/2021

-Reviewed by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Brent Wisse, MD, Board Certified in Metabolism/Endocrinology, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.